+Interracial and intercultural families have existed since the dawn of humanity, well before “race” was invented as a concept.
 Yet it wasn’t until 1967, the year I was born, that laws against mixed-race marriages were struck down by the United States Supreme Court.

+The need for related reflections in children’s-YA literature persists and grows with each passing generation.
+It’s wonderful that we’re now reading more books by writers and illustrators whose families and identities directly inform their work.
 Please note that there is a great deal of nuance to identity elements and their intersections.
-We are erring on the side of inclusion.
+We are erred on the side of inclusion.